 Expensive, and requires a prescription from a veterinarian to purchase.
 Kibble may be too large for some small breeds.
-Not all dogs will like it.

 Every dog deserves to lead a happy, healthy, safe life.
 While they all age at different rates, the nutritional needs of a senior dog are unique enough to warrant a senior dog food.